yanigisawa/notes/dropbox.md

 <img src="images/extract_all.png" />

 A new window will open asking where you want your extract music to be placed.
-You can pick the default.
+You can leave the default selection.
 This will make a new folder with the same name as the .zip file, and all of the PDFs will be in that folder.
+Click the **"Extract"** button to extract the files.

 <img src="images/extract_all_modal.png" />

-You can now open the PDFs in your favorite PDF reader, such as Adobe Acrobat Reader, or in a music reader like Newzik or forScore.
+You can now open the PDFs in your favorite PDF reader.
+Most browsers have a built-in PDF reader, but you can also use Adobe Acrobat Reader or another PDF reader of your choice.

 <img src="images/extracted_music.png">